Why Proportional Representation?

 Substantial comparative research has been conducted on the impact of winner-take-all systems vs proportional systems.
 This document covers a wide range of indicators because the choice of electoral systems has wide ranging implications on how citizens relate to their governments and how government policies are considered and implemented.

-Some reasons to expect a proportional system to have an impact:
+Here are some of the main reasons we might expect a proportional system to have an impact:

 - PR gives equal value to every vote and for this reason is likely to lead to increased government accountability to citizens and greater voter satisfaction.
 Some of the impacts of this can be seen below in the section titled Measures of Democracy.